andlo/mycroft-skills-list-gitbook/skills/krunner-search-skill.AIIX.md

 > Search the computer for bookmarks.
 > Calculate 2 plus 2.

+## Installation:
 {% hint style="info" %}
-This skill is in Mycroft Market.
-That means it is aproved by the Mycroft Skill testers
+This skill is in Mycroft Market and is thereby aproved by the Mycroft Skill testers
 {% endhint %}

-## Installation:
 {% tabs %}
 {% tab title="Install by voice" %}
 > Hey Mycroft - install Krunner Search